Introduction

 Over this time our annual service plans will set out the continuous improvements we intend to make to achieve this so we can continually mitigate the potential impacts of risks relating to the built environment, the communities we serve and our employees.

-Described in more detail later in this strategy our risk-based inspection program enables us to determine which premises will be ‘audited’ by highly qualified inspectors, those which will be ‘inspected’ by business safety advisors, and those which will be ‘checked’ by operational crews.
+Described in more detail later in this strategy our risk-based intervention programme enables us to determine which premises will be ‘audited’ by highly qualified inspectors, those which will be ‘inspected’ by business safety advisors, and those which will be ‘checked’ by operational crews.

-Undertaking a strategic assessment of risk, maintaining a risk-based inspection programme and utilising annually refreshed district risk profiles, is fundamental to the activities we undertake and the protection resources we deploy as certain risks in our built environment are reasonably foreseeable.
+Undertaking a strategic assessment of risk, maintaining a risk-based intervention programme, and utilising annually refreshed district intelligence profiles, is fundamental to the activities we undertake and the protection resources we deploy as certain risks in our built environment are reasonably foreseeable.
 By analysing national and local data, and using intelligence and learning derived from incidents, we aim to predict the types of emergencies that are most likely to occur and the premises, individuals or groups most likely to be at risk.

 Notwithstanding the value of this approach, in our fast moving and constantly changing world we also recognise that historical data doesn’t always shape future events.
 Accordingly, we recognise the importance of being agile and maintaining the capability to identify emerging trends so we can continue to evolve and deliver our protection activities flexibly and proactively.